 It is the kind of modern ‘phat’ bass tuning that makes me want to go deep into my TIDAL and Audiomack Hip-Hop or Rn’B collection.

-Lower mids on the Xelento wireless are dipped so some of its instrumental timbre lacks a little presence despite the good bass fundamental.
+Lower mids on the Xelento wireless are dipped so some of its instrumental timbres lack a little presence despite the good bass fundamental.

-However, that 1-5k gentle rise does tease out some cracking higher pitched vocals, especially female vocals such as Winona Oak and Samantha James.
-This is where I feel the Xelento wireless really excels.
+However, that 1-5k gentle rise does tease out some cracking higher-pitched vocals, especially female vocals such as Winona Oak and Samantha James.
+This is where I feel the Xelento wireless excels.

-The resulting treble I find smooth but still quite clean and articulate.
+The resulting treble is smooth but still quite clean and articulate.
 It strikes a nice balance between sparkle and body and injects enough odd-harmonic overtone into the Xelento’s timbre to tease out some nice instrumental clarity, especially for synth work.

-The Xelento Wwireless is rated at 16Ω and 110dB and by all accounts a reasonably easy to drive wired monitor that doesn’t require huge amounts of current either.
-Compared to similar dual-wired and Bt solutions such as RHA’s CL2 and Flare Audio Flare’s Pro, the Xelento wireless is by far the most sensitive and easiest to drive of the three.
+The Xelento Wireless is rated at 16Ω and 110dB and by all accounts a reasonably easy-to-drive wired monitor that doesn’t require huge amounts of current either.
+Compared to similar dual-wired and BT solutions such as RHA’s CL2 and Flare Audio Flare’s Pro, the Xelento wireless is by far the most sensitive and easiest to drive of the three.

-In wireless or Bluetooth mode efficiency is relatively moot as the internal amp and DAC of the Xelento does a really nice job in coordination with any smartphone or DAP software-based volume control.
+In wireless or Bluetooth mode efficiency is relatively moot as the internal amp and DAC of the Xelento do a nice job in coordination with any smartphone or DAP software-based volume control.

 In wired and wireless mode, the Xelento is also very quiet.
 The 110dB is just on the right side for higher noise floors not to show too much hiss if any in wired mode from DAPs like the N6ii and FiiO’s M11.
 The black background using the BT module on the Xelento wireless is superbly quiet.